mpquok/CleaningDataCourseProject/CODEBOOK.md

  The data in this format can be easily imported and manipulated in either R or spreadsheets for further analysis.

 ##VARIABLE DEFINITIONS

+See "features.info_txt" in the raw dataset for additional information on all variables except subject.number and activity.type.
+Names in "feature_info.txt" were expanded in the "tidy_data.txt" output as follows for additional readability:

+* "Acc" was expanded to Acceleration
+* "t" was expanded to Time.Domain
+* "f" was expanded to Frequency.Domain
+* "gryo" was expanded to Gyroscope
+* X,Y,Z were expanded to X-Axis, Y-Axis, and Z-Axis respectively

+For example, "Time.Domain.Body.Acceleration" in the original dataset was expanded to "Time.Domain.Body.Acceleration-mean-Y-axis" for additional readability.

 ###subject.number
 Data Type: int